CarlosBroman/Biotech-tutorials/README.md

 # Biotech-tutorials
+This is my first repository.
+I am stil learning how to use GitHub through VSC.

-Here I will upload several codes that make my life as a biotech easier.
+Here I will upload several codes I wrote to make my research easier.

+Any feedback is welcome!